winnielin/vessel/README.md

 7. move two charts on the bottom of the page
 8. how to use zone entry & exit data

-### Vessel Page improvement

-1. zone visits graph put somewhere for kimi
-2. past important events block
-3. using queue.js to show all JWC zones
-4. dropdown list for all vessels

 ### d3.js chart page

+1. solve the size of svg
+2. implement zones.html into chart2.html
 ~~1. select vessels from the table then add data into chart~~
 ~~2. age slider, vessel type & shipping company selector~~
 ~~3. valuation chart - stacked bar & line~~
 ~~4. mileage + port visits + ??~~
 ~~5. restricted zone visits - by zone -> total accepted, change more/less~~
 ~~6. some claims, premium, value information message by side~~

+### Vessel Page improvement

+1. zone visits graph put somewhere for kimi
+2. past important events block
+3. using queue.js to show all JWC zones
+4. dropdown list for all vessels

 #### Bing Maps